jjmtazcuetajr/ygo-odb/README.md

 ### Project Setup

 1. Clone the repository.
-2. Run `npm i` at the root of the clone directory to install dependencies.
+2. Run `npm i` at the root of the cloned directory to install dependencies.
 3. Execute `npm run dev` to start the development server.

 ### Optional